Azure-Samples/app-service-networking-samples/README.md

 ## Demos

 These demos work best if you follow them one by one.
-They walk you through a full setup going from using out of the box networking to the option you have for extra locking down app service for incoming requests and next for outgoing requests.
+They walk you through a full setup going from using out of the box networking to the options you have for extra locking down app service for incoming requests and next for outgoing requests.

 1. [Out of the Box Networking](demos/01_outofthebox.md)